QMCPACK/qmcpack/nexus/docs/code-style.rst

 Type hints
 ----------

-No type hints, except when there is no other option (e.g. ``dataclass``).
+Type hints are not encouraged, but are allowed in new code with the following stipulations:

+  1. They appear only in function argument lists and not in code bodies.

+  2. If a specific type (or types) is actually required by a type-hinted argument, then explicit runtime checking is required (e.g. via ``isinstance``).

+  3. If the actually allowed types are significantly broader or narrower than a type hint suggests, then documentation for that argument must appear in a docstring.

+In Nexus, the meaning of type hints is explicitly as loose documentation.
+In and of themselves, they do not represent strict requirements.

+Given the limited nature of documentation that type hints provide, docstrings are generally preferred.
+This follows the philosophy:

-If you need documentation, write it.
+* "If you need documentation, write it."

-If you need specific types, enforce them.
+* "If you need specific types, enforce them."